m-daniela/chat-app/Notes/work.md

 A version of AE is the authenticated encryption with associated data (AEAD).
 The authenticated data is processed by an authentication cipher but it is kept in plaintext.
 This is useful if you need certain data to be available, such as a header, but the payload needs to be encrypted.

-Authentication ciphers use a secret key and a message to obtain the ciphertext and the tag together, making the process faster and more secure than the normal AE.
-The decryption phase uses the ciphertext and tag along with the key to obtain the plaintext and authenticate the data.

 The output of an AEAD operation is the ciphertext, tag and the unencrypted associated data, obtained from the key, plaintext and same associated data.
 Thus, the tag depends on both the plaintext and associated data.
 In order to decrypt and verify the message, the key and output parameters are needed.

 Moreover, if the plaintext is empty, the algorithm can be considered a normal MAC.
-Similarly, if the associated data is missing, it becomes a normal authentication cipher.
+Similarly, if the associated data is missing, it becomes an authentication cipher, which use a secret key and the message to obtain the ciphertext and tag.
+Decryption uses the output and the key to obtain the message and authenticate the data.